 In December 2018 Airborne has completed their contribution to the European Commission Horizon 2020 project SMall Innovative Launcher for Europe (SMILE).
 From 2016 on, participants together have been designing a launcher for satellites up to 50 kg and the manufacturing of cost-effective solutions.
 Preliminary results were shown at IAC Bremen 2018.

 Smart automation for small launchers

 In order to keep the payload capacity for the upper stage of SMILE as high as possible, the launcher is made from lightweight composite materials.
 To lower the manufacturing cost, automation is key.

-Airborne’s contribution to the project was to develop a structural concept for a small launcher together with new and innovative automation technology, in order to manufacture these structures.
-To validate these new technologies a demonstrator based on the third stage of a small launcher was manufactured.
+Airborne contributed by developing a structural concept for a small launcher together with new and innovative automation technology, in order to manufacture the structures.
+To validate these new technologies a demonstrator was manufactured.

-Anders Brødsjø, Technology Manager at Airborne, involved in the SMILE project:
+Anders Brødsjø, Technology Manager at Airborne, involved in the SMILE project, said:

-“The SMILE project allowed us to further mature our automated manufacturing technology, as well as developing a concept for an launcher structure.
-This technology will not only help to create affordable launcher structures, but is also applicable to many other markets, such as aerospace and automotive.”
+“The SMILE project allowed us to further mature our automated manufacturing technology, as well as developing a concept for a launcher structure.
+This technology helps to create affordable launcher structures, but is also applicable for markets like aerospace and automotive.”

 At the IAC Bremen 2018 the preliminary results were shown, including a brand-new video.
 With courtesy of the NLR (Netherlands Aerospace Centre) all participants present the latest on their joined effort.
 Full results of the project: https://www.small-launcher.eu/